Zombie: Haiti

 Zombies are featured widely in Haitian rural folklore as dead persons physically revived by the act of necromancy of a bokor, a sorcerer or witch.
 The bokor is opposed by the houngan (priest) and the mambo (priestess) of the formal voodoo religion.
 A zombie remains under the control of the bokor as a personal slave, having no will of its own.

 The Haitian tradition also includes an incorporeal type of zombie, the "zombie astral", which is a part of the human soul.
 A bokor can capture a zombie astral to enhance his spiritual power.
 A zombie astral can also be sealed inside a specially decorated bottle by a bokor and sold to a client to bring luck, healing, or business success.
 It is believed that God eventually will reclaim the zombie's soul, so the zombie is a temporary spiritual entity.

-The two types of zombie reflect soul dualism, a belief of Haitian voodoo.
+The two types of zombie reflect soul dualism, a belief of Bakongo religion and Haitian voodoo.
 Each type of legendary zombie is therefore missing one half of its soul (the flesh or the spirit).

 The zombie belief has its roots in traditions brought to Haiti by enslaved Africans and their subsequent experiences in the New World.
 It was thought that the voodoo deity Baron Samedi would gather them from their grave to bring them to a heavenly afterlife in Africa ("Guinea"), unless they had offended him in some way, in which case they would be forever a slave after death, as a zombie.
 A zombie could also be saved by feeding them salt.
-English professor Amy Wilentz has written that the modern concept of Zombies was strongly influenced by Haitian slavery.
+English professor Amy Wilentz has written that the modern concept of zombies was strongly influenced by Haitian slavery.
 Slave drivers on the plantations, who were usually slaves themselves and sometimes voodoo priests, used the fear of zombification to discourage slaves from committing suicide.